muratk5n/thirdwave/en/2021/09/computing-ai.md

 \frac{\partial^2 p}{\partial x} + \frac{\partial^2 p}{\partial y}  = 0
 $$

-Very simple, neat right?
+Very simple, concise.
 A model, a relation.
 Such relations can be used to represent heat conduction, fluid dynamics, electrostatics.. many areas.

 And here is a solution based on certain initial and boundary conditions.